Daniel-Liu-c0deb0t/Sudoku-Solver/README.md

 #### How to Use:

+1. Download SudokuSolver.jar
-1. Input the Sudoku puzzle by entering it in on the grid (1st tab) or paste a properly formatted puzzle on the text area (2nd tab).
+2. Input the Sudoku puzzle by entering it in on the grid (1st tab) or paste a properly formatted puzzle on the text area (2nd tab).
-2. Click solve and the numbers will be calculated and displayed in both tabs.
+3. Click solve and the numbers will be calculated and displayed in both tabs.

 '.' (period or dot) is a spot with the number missing